JeevanBhoot/YourGreenHome/README.txt

 TRAINING
 Train advanced calculator and save weights using NN_AdvTrain.py.
 Change path of training data on line 30.
 Rename path/names of weights on lines 96 - 103, as desired.
-Trainbasic calculator and save weights using NN_BasicTrain.py.
+Train basic calculator and save weights using NN_BasicTrain.py.
 Change path of training data on line 30.
 Rename path/names of weights on lines 90 - 97, as desired.

 TESTING
 Test calculators with NN_AdvTest.py and NN_BasicTest.py.
 Load weights of neural networks with previously set path and filename.
 Edit filepath of testing data on line 38 of both calculators.